 All students study English from Year 7 to Year 10.
 The English program builds and expands on students’ earlier experiences of language.
-Activities are based on the dimensions of Speaking and Listening, Reading and Viewing, and Writing.
-These are presented in an AusVELS context.
+Activities are based on the dimensions of Speaking and Listening, Reading and Viewing, and Writing in accordance with the Victorian Curriculum.

 Class texts are selected from a varied range of global, classic and contemporary material.
 Working closely with the Librarian, material is reviewed annually, and selected to suit individual classes.
 The college has a rich range of resources including novels, short stories, films, plays, poetry, interactive CDs and websites.
 The library also supports English staff by providing audios for studied novels and selecting texts that complement these novels.

 Each year the school invites a popular, young adult fiction writer to run author talks and writing workshops with students.
-Our enthusiastic student writers and readers attend the annual Youth Literature Day at the Federation Square as part of the Melbourne Writers Festival in August, and we also attend the ‘Write Around the Murray’ event in Albury in September.
+Our enthusiastic student writers and readers attend writing festivals locally and in the Metro area.